-Fellows may be required to attend the frank conference at the University of Florida during the winter following their summer fellowship.
-Held at the University of Florida, frank is a new national conference of public interest communicators from across the social change spectrum – education, health, human rights, environmental protection, civil rights and others.
-This gathering affords the Karel Fellows an opportunity to have their voices heard on a national stage of their future peers from all across the country.
+All Fellows are offered the opportunity to attend the frank conference at the University of Florida during the spring following their summer fellowship. frank is a national conference that brings together professionals from across the social change spectrum – education, health, human rights, environmental protection, civil rights – to discuss fresh research, insights and news pertaining to the field of public interest communications.

 Every year, 2-3 Fellows are invited to give a talk about their fellowship experience at frank.
 This is a tremendous opportunity for Fellows to showcase their skills and network with professionals working within the field of public interest communications.

 All travel, lodging and food expenses related to frank are covered by the fellowship.